nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   - For example, `task list #CS2101 #CS2103T` returns all **incomplete** tasks that are **either** under the project `CS2101` **or** `CS2103T`

 #### Filtering by Assigned Contact(s)
-- The `c/` parameter allows you to search for tasks that are assigned to **all** of the contact(s) you specify.
+- The `@` parameter allows you to search for tasks that are assigned to **all** of the contact(s) you specify.
-    - For example, `task list c/1 c/2` returns all **incomplete** tasks that are assigned to **both** the 1st and 2nd persons from the address book.
+    - For example, `task list @1 @2` returns all **incomplete** tasks that are assigned to **both** the 1st and 2nd persons from the address book.

 #### Filtering by Deadline
-- The `before` and `after` parameters allow you to specify a date range to filter the tasks by, according to their deadline
+- The `before/` and `after/` parameters allow you to specify a date range to filter the tasks by, according to their deadline
-  - For example, `task list before next Monday after tomorrow` returns all **incomplete** tasks whose deadline is, well, after tomorrow but before next Monday.
+  - For example, `task list before/ next Monday after/ tomorrow` returns all **incomplete** tasks whose deadline is, well, after tomorrow but before next Monday.

 #### Filtering by Completion Status
 - Notice that the command seems to always return **incomplete** tasks.
 You can choose to opt out of this default behaviour with the `-a` parameter.